etterguillaume/MiniscopeAnalysis/README.md

 NOTE: MiniscopeAnalysis is not being developed anymore.
+This version is only compatible with the v3 miniscope DAQ software.
 Please keep submiting requests concerning issues or pull requests.
-I am currently working on a new analysis pipline called PIMPN: https://github.com/etterguillaume/PIMPN
+I am currently working on a new analysis pipeline called PIMPN: https://github.com/etterguillaume/PIMPN
 PIMPN performs similar analyses using Google Colaboratory (virtual Python environment, and inputs/outputs compatible with MiniscopeAnalysis.